LoganRan625/access-point-device-manager/README.md

-    in order to work you will need to sign up for a twillio account and add all nessesary MAC information for your devices if you wish to complete this without a twillio account, comment out send_message() and all lines of code within the function as well as each function call, (line 102, 139) you can always theck the file 'list_MAC.txt' for log info.
+    in order to work you will need to sign up for a twillio account and add all nessesary MAC information for your devices if you wish to complete this without a twillio account, comment out send_message() and all lines of code within the function as well as each function call, (line 102, 139) you can always check the file 'list_MAC.txt' for log info.

 ***
 **Issues**